yael333/yael333.github.io/data/memsafety.md

         fd.write("\n}\n")
 ```

-this means we can write code that escapes the sandboxed rust module by satisfying the service traint, closing the mod with a bracket  and creating our own with an unclosed bracket at the end (which will get appended by the script later)
+this means we can write code that escapes the sandboxed rust module by satisfying the service trait, closing the mod with a bracket  and creating our own with an unclosed bracket at the end (which will get appended by the script later)

 ```rust
     // boilerplate code